yanxurui/CacheFS/readme.md

 #### TFS

-It's a little hard to use different tfs key to read each time.
+It's a little hard to use a distinct tfs key to read each time.
 For convenience, I read the same key.
 This makes the file cached by OS and the read speed is extreamly fast.

 ```bash